AVerteC/c-asgn0/README.md

 ### Performance and Optimization Considerations

   The slowest process of my program is the reading of files and writing to the console.
 I chose to use large buffer sizes of 4KB to read in large chunks of input files quickly, instead of calling read() on every individual character of the file.
 I also use these large buffers to write the results of split() to STDOUT in the terminal.
 The use of large output buffers optimizes the number of writes to the terminal.
 Additionally, I used a static unsigned char buffer array instead of dynamically allocating memory with malloc() and free() for the read buffer.
 This allows my program to support binary files, while also removing the possibility of memory leaks in my program.
+My program also closes file descriptors after it is done processing files with split(), preventing the program from running out of file descriptors.

 <p align="right">(<a href="#top">back to top</a>)</p>